mumtaz321/Manage_Employee/README.md

 Navigate to the Employee List: Find the employee you want to delete.
 Click the "Delete" Button: There will be a "Delete" button next to each employee.
-Confirm Deletion: A confirmation popup (using SweetAlert or a similar library) will appear, asking you to confirm the deletion.
+Confirm Deletion: A confirmation popup will appear, asking you to confirm the deletion.
 Complete the Deletion: After confirming, the employee will be removed from the database.
 4. Multi-Delete Employees
 To delete multiple employees at once: